roncarr880/Tandy_Disk_Video_Interface_emulator/README.md

 DVI.DAT  - A floppy disk image file for the M100 or M200 laptops.\
 Tandy_DVI.ino - The main program that emulates the DVI.\
 CPM.BA - Lines in the 200-299 range show how to use the enhanced DVI commands to change directories.\
-try1.asm -  An attempt to relocate the DVI image in M200 memory.
-There appears to be about 1700 bytes of wasted space in the as shipped version of the M200 code.
-Work in progress, successfully moved the code up 256 bytes.\
+NEW_BOOT, NEW_DVI - Recovering 1900 bytes of wasted space in the shipped version of the DVI code.
+The video part of the DVI is not used.
-TRY2.ASM - Changed all addressing to symbolic(unless above HIMEM) and relocated up saving 1648 bytes.
-Working ok so far.\
-Next steps would be to create a new disk image with a new bootloader and TRY2 as the DVI image to load.

 Status:  Very usable now.